leeboardtools/LBjGnashPlugin/README.md

 - % Gain: (Market Value - Cost Basis) * 100 / Cost Basis.
 - % of Portfolio: Market Value * 100 / Portfolio Market Value
 - Annual %: An estimate of the equivalent annual rate of return of all the lots in the security.
 More on this below.
+- Cash In: This is the total cash used to purchase the security, excluding any reinvested dividend purchases.
+- Cash Out: This is the total proceeds from sales of the security.
+- Net Gain: Market Value + Cash Out - Cash In
+- % Cash-In Gain: (Market Value + Cash Out - Cash In) * 100 / Cash In
+- Cash In Annual % Return: Similar to Annual % except the Market Value + Cash Out is used in place of the market value and Cash In replaces the cost basis.
+More on this below.

 ### Cash Treatment
 Cash is treated as a security with a price of 1.0000.
 The quantity is the monetary amount of the cash.

 **Note:** For the Securities report, if you set the CUSIP/ISIN to "Cash", no quotes, the security will be treated as the Cash security and lumped with that.
 This is handy for treating money funds as cash.

 ### Lots in Portfolio Reports
 jGnash 3.0.2 does not support security lots.
 However, the portfolio reports support a mechanism for tracking lots.
 It's fairly limited, but serves my purposes.
 It works via the Memo field of a transaction.